A digital drawing of a person holding a gift box

 Gifting securities with cash replenishments

-On top of the benefits of gifting highly appreciated securities instead of cash, investors with a tax-managed direct indexing portfolio can potentially realize additional benefits if they replenish their investment portfolio with cash equal to the value of gifted stocks.
-This manner of reinvesting could result in a cost-basis increase that may enhance the potential for tax-loss harvesting, which could help reduce future tax payments.
+Investors with a tax-managed direct indexing portfolio could be able to realize additional benefits if they replenish their investment portfolio with cash equal to the value of the gifted stocks.
+This manner of reinvesting would result in a cost-basis increase that may enhance the potential for tax-loss harvesting, which could help reduce future tax payments.

-Let’s examine a direct indexing portfolio of $1 million with $50,000 in securities to gift with a 100% appreciation level in a context similar to the previous example.
-In this case, however, we’ll replenish the portfolio with cash.
-Given the size of the portfolio and the gift, the cash contribution could potentially raise the expected tax alpha—the net after-tax excess return minus the gross pretax excess return—which indicates how much better the portfolio performs on an after-tax basis relative to the benchmark.
+Let’s examine a direct indexing portfolio of $1 million, with $50,000 in securities to gift after appreciating 100%.
+In this case, the investor replenishes the portfolio with $50,000 cash.
+Given the size of the portfolio and the gift, the cash contribution could potentially raise the expected tax alpha—the net after-tax excess return minus the gross pretax excess return.
+This measure indicates how much better the portfolio may perform on an after-tax basis relative to the benchmark.

-The portfolio manager can often reduce the tracking-error risk by targeting overweight names for gifting and reinvesting the cash in other names, creating the added benefit of a cash replenishment after gifting securities in a tax-managed direct indexing portfolio and lowering the overall tracking error.
+The portfolio manager may be able to reduce tracking error risk by targeting overweight stocks for gifting and reinvesting the cash in other stocks at closer to benchmark weights.
+Cash replenishment after gifting securities in a tax-managed direct indexing portfolio can thus obtain all the benefits of gifting highly appreciated securities instead of cash, while also lowering the portfolio’s overall tracking error relative to the investor’s benchmark.

 Charitable gifting methods by the numbers